Table of Contents[Hide][Show]

 IHG Rewards Club Levels: Elite Status

 IHG is similar to Marriott Rewards, in that you have to be a true road warrior to earn its highest level status from hotel stays.
 Spire is the highest level and requires 75 nights logged at IHG properties.
-By comparison, SPG Platinum status can be had after 25 stays (or 50 nights).

-On top of that, IHG does not offer the ability to earn status via “stays” just “nights” or “points”, so depending on the type of traveler you are this can make it very tough to achieve.
+On top of that, IHG doesn’t offer the ability to earn status via “stays”, just “nights” or “points”, so depending on the type of traveler you are this can make it very tough to achieve.
 For example, I tend to stay 1 night per week, so I literally could not earn Spire status even if I stayed at one of their properties every week of the year.
 On the other hand, if you are a traveling consultant, on the road all week, every week – you could possibly earn Spire status after 5-6 months.

 The following are the IHG Rewards Club elite status requirements:

 - Club level– Just sign up and you’re at the Club Level